snarfed/indie-map/README.md

 I could then see the site serving on [indie-map.firebaseapp.com](https://indie-map.firebaseapp.com/), and I could [manage it in the Firebase console](https://console.firebase.google.com/u/0/project/indie-map/hosting/main).
 All I had to do then was [connect the indiemap.org domain](https://firebase.google.com/docs/hosting/custom-domain) and the www subdomain, and I was all set.

 Indie Map _used to_ [serve from Google Cloud Storage](https://cloud.google.com/storage/docs/hosting-static-website).
-Here's what I did originally to set that up [www.indiemap.org](http://www.indiemap.org/), and to store HTTP request logs in `gs://indie-map/`:
+Here's what I did originally to set that up, and to store HTTP request logs in `gs://indie-map/`:

 ```sh
 gsutil mb www.indiemap.org